North Central College: NCCLinked/The Chronicle

-North Central has an award-winning, student-run campus news site, NCCLinked/The Chronicle.
-It regularly covers news about the College, student life, student athletics and the surrounding Naperville community.
+North Central's student-run campus news site, The Chronicle, regularly covers news about the college, student life, student athletics, and the surrounding Naperville community.

 Athletics

 North Central College's mascot is the Cardinal, in tradition of the bird's habitat in Illinois.
 The school competes in NCAA Division III and the College Conference of Illinois and Wisconsin (CCIW).
 It sponsors 22 sports and has won 30 team national championships, 26 NCAA and 4 NAIA.
 North Central athletes have won 115 individual national championships.

 The total number of national championships puts the college at eighth on the all-time list for most national championships.
 North Central is the only school in the CCIW to win a national championship in four different sports.
 Since joining the CCIW, North Central has won 164 conference titles along with 14 CCIW postseason tournament titles.

-North Central College was a member of the Illinois Intercollegiate Athletic Conference from 1927 to 1937.

-The college is best known for its men's track and field and cross country teams, which have won 25 national championships, under the leadership of Coach Al Carius.
-Carius has been coach since 1966 and was inducted into the U.S. Track & Field and Cross Country Coaches Association Hall of Fame in 2006.
-For the 2009-2010 school year, the men's cross country and indoor/outdoor track teams swept the NCAA Division III Championships.
-North Central is only the second school in Division III history to accomplish this feat.
-During the 2011-2012 school year, the men's indoor track team repeated again as national champions, and the cross country team repeated as national champions.
-The campus has also hosted past NCAA Division III national events.

-North Central's women's basketball team won the 1983 NCAA Women's Division III Basketball Championship in an 83-71 win over then-defending champions, Elizabethtown College.
-The men's team reached the Division III Sweet Sixteen in 2012, and the Final Four in 2013.

-North Central's football team won the 2019 NCAA championship, and first in program history, with a 41-14 victory against the University of Wisconsin-Whitewater.
-Following the 2020 Covid-19 season in which no games were played, they finished as National Runner-Up in 2021 after losing the National Championship game to University of Mary Harden-Baylor.
-In 2022 they reached the National Championship again, where they defeated Mount Union 28-21.